-A favorite for night revelers, there are diverse kinds of BBQ fish and recipes.
+A favorite for night revelers, there are diverse kinds of BBQ fish recipes.
 This meal doesn’t discriminate, it is eaten by every tongue and tribe.
-It is also one meal everyone can enjoy from vegans to vegetarians and beyond.
+It is also one meal everyone can enjoy even pescatarians are not left out.
 You are really missing a lot if you leave Lagos without trying this delicacy.
 We recommend it on a Friday night while hanging out with friends after the week’s hustle.

 One cannot think well, love well, if one has not dined well.
 Wa jeun!
 (Yoruba for come and eat)

 Are you a Lagos foodie?
 Do you agree with our selection or have we missed your favorite?
 Share your must-try meals below.

 Photo Credit | As Captioned, Cover Image: Stuffed Akara via tastemade.com